scottgallant/docs.balsamiq.com/content/desktop/importing.md

 * * *

-## Importing mockups from another project
+## Importing Mockups from Another Project

 The easiest way to move or copy mockups from one project to another is to simply drag a mockup (using the [navigator panel](/desktop/overview/#the-navigator-panel)) from one project to another project.
 You can also select and copy controls on the canvas in one project and paste them into the canvas in another project.